csbarak/MolOptimizer/README.md

 ---

 ### How to run MolOptimizer
 Kindly download the YAML file('MolOptimizer_env.yml') containing the anaconda environment required for MolOptimizer.
 This will enable to use RDKit and Mordred libraries along with the Machine Learning Algorithms.
+'App.py' acts as the main runner script for MolOptimizer.
 Once in the provided anaconda environment, please use the following command,
 ```
 flask run
 ```